reeyaz8/Weather/README.md

   - provider: 4.1.3

 ## API
 Get your own api key from https://www.weatherapi.com/ and paste it inside all the file of lib/Provider/.
-Paste the api key in a variable below the comments.
-See file yourself.
+Paste the api key in a variable below the comments(See file yourself).

+## Features

+ - Realtime Weather Data
+ - upto 3 day forecast
+ - Search any city to show weather data
+ - Beautiful & Minimal UI
+ - Request for location permission

 ## Screenshots